qfl1ck32/x-ui/README.md

   </a>
 </p>

-This is the X-way of handling password authentication blended with GraphQL.
+This is the X-Framework of handling password authentication blended with GraphQL.

 ## Install